typeless-dev/typeless-documentation/docs/stt/sdks/js.md

 :::tip Tip

-- Hook is designed to that `startRecording` and `stopRecording` can be called multiple times without any issues.
+- Class is designed to that `startRecording` and `stopRecording` can be called multiple times without any issues.
 However, it is recommanded to have visual feedbacks to let the user understand why for example the recording is not starting (already recording from somewhere else in the app for example).
 - `callkey` can be used to simplify bringing the new transcription results to the right place, and for potential analytics purposes, by identifying the button that triggered the recording.
   :::